dondibrandidon/cs11-2024-82-mp/README.md

 ## [🥚] How to Play

 1. Opening the program: *Terminal*
+   - First, it is highly recommended to install the `termcolor` module for much more colorful interfaces.
-   - First, go to the egg_roll release folder.
+   - To play, go to the egg_roll release folder.
    - Then choose between the two methods to play levels:\
      a. **Recommended**, through the Main Menu:
      ```bash